HaimengBai/431slides/class_07/README.md

 ## Announcements after class:

-9. Please complete the [Google Form after Class 7](https://goo.gl/forms/UWWSx5vzJQf2X35D3).
+9. Please complete the [Google Form after Class 7](https://goo.gl/forms/UWWSx5vzJQf2X35D3) by **11 AM Thursday**.
 Remember that you'll need to log into Google via CWRU to complete the form.
 Thank you.

 More to come.